Bringing HIP Awareness to Modern Violin Playing

 HIP as a Second Language for the Modern Violinist

 The analogy I keep returning to is a second language.
 You do not stop speaking your first one.
-You gain new ways of thinking about what words can do, new structures that let you say things your first language handles clumsily.
+You gain new ways of thinking about what words can do, new structures that let you say things your first language handles clumsily, a fuller sense of the range available to you.

 As an online baroque violin teacher working with modern players and professionals, I find the traffic runs in both directions.
 HIP playing makes my modern playing more intentional.
 Modern technique gives my HIP playing greater security and stamina.
 Each sharpens the other.
 The musicians I know who move between them tend to be more interesting players than those who have committed entirely to one.